WebDevGirl/laravel-geo-demo/readme.md

 # Laravel Geofence Demo

-Demonstrating use of mutators, accessors, and model events to support Geography MySQL Type (Demo Purposes Only).
+Demonstrating use of mutators, accessors, and query scopes to support Geography MySQL Type (Demo Purposes Only).

 ## PSA